FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 Chief Executive’s Report

-Circulated, Chief Executive’s Reports for the months of May and June.--- 4
+Circulated, Chief Executive’s Reports for the months of May and June.
+---
+4

 The Chief Executive’s Reports for the months of May and June were noted by